nrwl/nx/docs/shared/react-standalone-tutorial/react-standalone.md

 Learn more about how to [enforce module boundaries](/core-features/enforce-module-boundaries).

+## Migrating to a Monorepo

+If you want to move `myreactapp` out of the root, you can run the [`convert-to-monorepo` generator](/nx-api/workspace/generators/convert-to-monorepo) or [manually move the configuration files](/recipes/tips-n-tricks/standalone-to-integrated).

 ## Next Steps

 Here's some more things you can dive into next: